luizgustavoss/moneycount-api/doc/adr/002-Choose_Persist_Currency_In_Json.md

 ## Consequences

 Even if a lot of currencies are supported in the future, no changes are needed in the code, just an update in the json file.
-A lot of persistence code were saved with a simplier solution.
+A lot of persistence code were saved with a simpler solution.